deepflame/website/source/blog/articles/2019-08-28-simple-countdown-in-ember.html.md

 So if the task is idle it shows the 'start' button, otherwise the 'stop' button.
 There are also other readonly properties on the task that we could use like `isRunning`.
 Please refer to the documentation for more information.

-You may check out the implementation in the Twiddle below and have a look at its source.
+You may check out the implementation in the Twiddle below or have a look directly at its [gist](https://gist.github.com/deepflame/7cfecd6b7dc80cede294e220adc626ff).
 There are many more areas you may want to use tasks.

 Have fun!